longhorn/longhorn/docs/upgrade-from-v0.6.2-to-v0.7.0.md

 curl -s https://raw.githubusercontent.com/longhorn/longhorn-manager/master/hack/cleancrds.sh | bash -s v070
 ```

-2. Restart the Kubelet container on all nodes running Longhorn system
+2. Restart the Kubelet container on all nodes or restart all the nodes.
+This step WILL DISRUPT all the workloads in the system.

 Connect to the node then run
 ```
 docker restart kubelet